The Facilityquest Workplace Solution

 - Easily browse the data for insights, for specific departments, space types, or activities, with customizable dashboard analytics.

 This unique survey leverages the power and ease of texts and selfies.
 Participants answer questions with a photo and a note to share their experience of place.
 The result, a searchable collection of visual answers, illustrates for decision makers what the occupants see and feel about their physical environment.
 It tells the subjective story that complements objective data (e.g. from utilization studies), and invites any group of stakeholders into the change process.

 ask for photo Feedback

-If a survey asks “rate how well you like your desk,” the answer always reduces down to some version of “It’s OK.”
+If a survey asks “rate how well you like your desk,” answers usually reduce down to “It’s OK.”

-But ask “show us your favorite places to work” and you open up a new world.
+Instead, ask “show us your favorite place to accomplish focus work” and you open up a new world.
 Collect THAT information.

 From Story Snaps participants: